isaccanedo/node-random-number-csprng/README.md

 This module is based on code [originally written](https://gist.github.com/sarciszewski/88a7ed143204d17c3e42) by [Scott Arciszewski](https://github.com/sarciszewski), released under the WTFPL / CC0 / ZAP.

-## License

-[WTFPL](http://www.wtfpl.net/txt/copying/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/), whichever you prefer.
-A donation and/or attribution are appreciated, but not required.

-## Donate

-My income consists largely of donations for my projects.
-If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html)!

-You can donate using Bitcoin, PayPal, Flattr, cash-in-mail, SEPA transfers, and pretty much anything else.

 ## Contributing

 Pull requests welcome.
 Please make sure your modifications are in line with the overall code style, and ensure that you're editing the files in `src/`, not those in `lib/`.